-The decrease will be effective on the first day of the month following the month in which the change was reported.
+The decrease will be effective on the first day of the month following the month in which the change was reported, and all required documentation was submitted.

-If a family fails to report a change within the required time frames or fails to provide all required information within the required time frames, the decrease will be applied retroactively, to the date it would have been effective had the information been provided on a timely basis.
 In cases where the change cannot be verified until after the date the change would have become effective, the change will be made retroactively, if the family did not cause the delay.